philipp-r/bugtracker/README.md

 This is a fork from <https://github.com/piero-la-lune/Bumpy-Booby>.
 Edited by Spamty <https://spamty.eu/>.

 Bumpy Booby is distributed under the MIT License.
 See `./LICENSE.md` for more information.

+We are using Securimage <http://www.phpcaptcha.org/>,<https://github.com/dapphp/securimage> by Drew Phillips for spam protection.